jackey8616/jackey8616.github.io/source/_posts/AI/linear-regression-and-its-math.md

 MAE and MSE are all about collection errors, there is no plain answer to use which of them.
 But more about the characteristic of training data and how you want the model performs.

-MAE itself, effects by the absolute, the curve would be no smooth but continuously,
+MAE itself, affected by the absolute, the curve would be non-smooth but continuous,
 Which is not able to directly find the derivative of whole curve and apply to optimizer's iteration rules.
-It have to use some technique like sub-gradient to deal with the non-differentiable point.
+It has to use some technique like sub-gradient to deal with the non-differentiable point.
-In practice there is something more to do with optimizer, we will skip this part at here.
+In practice there is something more to do with optimizer, we will skip this part here.

 ## Last
 This article discusses the simplest linear regression with MSE in machine learning field and its mathematic theory.
-Its broad-wide out there of machine learning, by the change preparing AWS AI Practitioner(AIF-C01), just write this article to figure out some part I didn't understand much before, and also saving my pool Calculus...
+Its broad-wide out there of machine learning, by the change preparing AWS AI Practitioner(AIF-C01), just write this article to figure out some part I didn't understand much before, and also helped me to brush up on my Calculus(or rescue my falling Calculus)...